 Lastly, let’s cover the general game plan for 3-Cost reroll comps.
 3-Cost carries are sometimes the hardest comps to play.
 The highest odds for 3-cost units are at level 7 and 8, but it’s difficult to lose rounds later in the game to reroll.

-For a comp like Country, there are multiple units you want to 3 star.
+For a comp like Watcher Kog'Maw, there are two units you want to 3 star, that is Kog'Maw and Scar.
 This happens if a team comp is able to have multiple 3-cost units that synergize together.
 This way, you’re able to slow roll at level 7 for multiple units, allowing you to have a big power spike if you hit multiple 3-stars.

 For these comps, the game plan is very similar to 1 and 2-costs, the only difference being you slow roll at level 7.
 Comps with many 3-star units can rival level 8 team comps the whole game if you’re able to hit.
 Level 8 is simply a nice way to fit in an extra trait or strong unit.